microsoft/CSE-Readiness/docs/pages/about/contributing.md

 The master branch itself is restricted to the repo admins, so please make any pull requests into the 'Readiness' branch.
 These changes will be checked on regularly and, upon approval, merged into Master.

-When making updates to pages, the only additional ask is that you update the frontmatter (the code nested in the `---` at the top of each page) last_updated date to today.
+When making updates to pages, the only additional ask is that you update the *last_updated* date frontmatter (the code nested in the `---` at the top of each page) to today.

 ## Local Testing